chrisnoonan98675/site/xl-deploy/how-to/migrate-xl-deploy-data-storage-to-an-sql-database.markdown

 The upgrade process applies any upgraders that have not been applied to the data in the JCR repository.
 Then it migrates the data from the JCR format to the new SQL format.

 If the migration of the archived tasks (part of the upgrade to version 7.5.0) has not been completed, it will also start running during this operation.

+**Important** Ensure that you always [create a backup of your repository](/xl-deploy/how-to/back-up-xl-deploy.html) before you upgrade to a new version of XL Deploy.

 To perform the upgrade: